thephpleague/csv/docs/9.0/reader/statement.md

 - lesser than or equal: `>=`, `LTE` or `LESSER THAN OR EQUAL`;

-The following parameter can only be used if the submitted value is an `array` as PHP's `in_array` function is used for comparison in strict mode.
+The following parameter can only be used if the submitted value is an `array` as PHP's `in_array` function is used for comparison.
+If the value to compare is a scalar value or `null`, `in_array` is used on strict mode otherwise the comparison is relaxed.

 - in: `IN`;
 - not in: `NIN`;